Skip to main content

 DAUIN PhD Poster Day Logo

 At the Politecnico di Torino, the e-Lite research group from the Department of Control and Computer Engineering (DAUIN) presented their advancements at the PhD poster day 2023.
-The event featured research posters by two PhD candidates.
+The event featured research posters by two PhD students.

 The first poster by Luca Mannella, titled "Supporting Developers in the Cybersecurity of IoT Systems," presented some tools for helping developers create more secure IoT applications (with a particular focus on smart homes).
 The goal set forth was to make the development process accessible for developers with varying levels of expertise in cybersecurity.
 The poster introduced a threat model for smart home gateways, pointing out the risks associated with these central devices in managing smart home applications, especially when third-party plug-ins are involved.
 The poster also discussed the application of the Manufacturer Usage Description (MUD) standard inside an extensible smart home gateway.
 Allowing plug-in developers to define their plug-ins' network requirements can help secure the whole smart home.